Recoskie/Fl64/docs/Examples.md

   <br /><br />

-  Irrational numbers can also be created when you measure something that gets a tiny bit bigger each time in reference to say another number.
+  Irrational numbers can also be created when you measure something that gets a tiny bit bigger in ratio to another distance.

   <br /><br />